-Shane Dawson Wants To Take Fans Inside “The Mind Of Jake Paul” In New YouTube Series
+Shane Dawson Wants To Take Fans Inside ‘The Mind Of Jake Paul’ In New YouTube Series

-YouTube superstar Shane Dawson just released the trailer for his newest video docu-series, “The Mind of Jake Paul”.
-Jake Paul is a larger-than-life YouTuber whose viral videos are often the cause of controversy.
+YouTube superstar Shane Dawson just released the trailer for his newest video docu-series, “The Mind of Jake Paul.”
+Jake Paul is a larger-than-life YouTuber whose viral videos often cause controversy.

 The collaboration was born out of a series of tweets, in which Shane Dawson said he would love to a series chronicling, “the ups and downs” of Jake Paul’s life.
-Jake Paul replied later that same day with a “Let’s do it”.
+Jake Paul replied later that same day with a “Let’s do it.”
 In an Instagram teaser for the series, Shane Dawson looks worringly at the camera.

-“This,” he begins, “is going to be a nightmare”.
-The footage beforehand featured Jake Paul and his usual antics.
+“This,” he begins, “is going to be a nightmare.”
+The footage beforehand featured Jake Paul doing his usual antics.
 Flames, pranks, and other outlandish acts can be seen in quick secession at the beginning.

-Jake Paul’s brother, Logan paul, made headlines at the very start of 2018 for a video he filmed while in Japan.
+Jake Paul’s brother, Logan Paul, made headlines in early 2018 for a video he filmed while in Japan.
 The video featured a dead body and was trending worldwide before it was taken down.
 The Paul brothers had a reputation for causing controversy, but this incident caused a major uproar against Logan Paul.
-Jake Paul undoubtedly experienced backlash from his brother’s actions as well and fans are curious to see if Logan gets brought up in the upcoming videos.
+Jake Paul undoubtedly experienced backlash from his brother’s actions as well, and fans are curious to see if Logan gets brought up in the upcoming videos.

 I know it’s controversial but i really wanna try more things like this on my channel.
 I wanna try things i’m genuinely fascinated by and interested in.
 The ups and downs of Jake Paul’s life and persona is something I would LOVE to see from the inside. pic.twitter.com/5Og8qoknNp